 The Six-Word-Rule is not a rejection of long sentences; even Hemingway was of the opinion that not every idea can be pared down.
 But before writing (or speaking), you should ask yourself these questions: What do I really want to say and can I say it in fewer words?

 Mikael Krogerus and Roman Tschappeler are the authors of the international bestseller, The Decision Book.
-Their new book, The Communication Book: 44 Ideas for Better Conversations Every Day, is out this month from Penguin (£9.99).
+Their new book, The Communication Book: 44 Ideas for Better Conversations Every Day, is published by Penguin (£9.99).

 Main image credit: meunierd/Shutterstock